dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

 LD_PRELOAD=./mylib.so accounting
 ```

+(In case you recognized the tree structure in the challenge, and feel at home with it,
+then neutering usleep is unnecessary.
+You can then forgo Steps 1 and 3 and construct a solution directly - see closing paragraph.)

 ### Cursory binary analysis

 The first of several hints in the problem was the first output line